 When it came to shucking, the shells were a tad bit thinner than we would have liked.
 Because we couldn't do a clean shuck, it mangled some of the meats.
 Despite that, the oyster definitely provided a briny punch with its liquor.
 It was clean and salty all the way through.
 Not one of my favorite oysters on taste, but highly rated for display.

-Oysterology will be on the site soon, but until then, feel free to browse through the glamour shots.
+Oysterology will be on the site soon.
 I think these oyster models are definitely lookers...